tuobangli/Talk/README.md

-Change the introduction, I studied in GT.
+Change the introduction, I graduated from GT.

 4